urbanlogiq/odx/README.md

 #### v2.1 (Interlining Regression Fix)

 The current code showed a regression in the inference of interlining journeys.
 The issues came from logical errors in the insertion of interlining events after the journey inference had been completed.
-Version V2.1 fixes these issues by:
+Version v2.1 fixes the issue by introducing these changes:
 * Replace component interlining trips with synthesized trips representing the entire journey of the vehicle, with interlining stops/trips marked as such
 * Include a check for expected event type pairs and remove journeys that don't conform (approximately 3% of journeys).
-The primary source of unexpected event type pairs (e.g., a boarding followed by another boarding) seems to stem from riders who tap a while after they've boarded a bus.
+The primary source of unexpected event-type pairs (e.g., a boarding followed by another boarding) stems from riders who tap a while after they've boarded a bus.
 Producing adequate inferences in these cases would require a change in the overall inference approach
 * Set the boarding time to the boarding trip arrival time rather than the observed tap time
-* Adjust the impossible journeys conditions to reflect fixes/changes
+* Adjust the impossible journey conditions to reflect fixes/changes
-* Include a metric calculating the number of journeys with an interlining event
+* Include a metric to calculate the number of journeys with an interlining event

 #### v2.0 (Short Trips Fix)

 In March 2024, it was identified that a significant set of journeys in the ODX data were shown to be 'single stop', i.e., a rider would board, ride one stop, then alight.
 This issue mainly affected MAX lines.
-Version V2.0 introduced a new MAX lines probability function, and it also:
+Version v2.0 introduced a new MAX lines probability function and the changes listed below to fix the short trips bug:
-* Increase the radius for alternate MAX boarding locations
-* Introduce a validity score to help filter out unlikely journeys
 * Remove journeys inferred based on identical subsequent boarding locations
+* Increase the radius (from 200ft to 500 ft) for alternate MAX boarding locations
+* Introduce a validity score to filter out unlikely journeys whose score is below a set threshold
 * Fix normalization bug on MAX line/direction selection
 * Improve code readability

 #### v1.5 (Add Interlining)

 * Introduce a boarding likelihood per mode (bus or MAX), replacing the previous one-size-fits-all approach
 * Remove the assumption that the first tap in a 2.5-hour window was an origin.
 Origins are now defined based on gaps in tapping activity
 * Remove the assumption that all events for a journey must occur within a 2.5-hour time block.
 Journeys are now delineated according to inferred rider decisions concerning boarding opportunities
-* Replace the assumption that three missed boarding opportunities indicate an end to a journey was and use a headway-aware splitting approach instead
+* Replace the assumption that three missed boarding opportunities indicate an end to a journey and use a headway-aware splitting approach instead
 * Introduce interlining logic